 Brooklinen’s Down Duvet starts at $259 for a twin bed and goes up to $479 for the king.
 Brooklinen is the second most affordable option after Buffy.
 Although the quality you’re getting for the price is good, we’d argue that Buffy’s Cloud Comforter offers better quality for a lower price.

-A twin-sized All-Season Down Duvet Insert from Parachute begins at $339 and goes up to a whopping $529 for a king-sized comforter—which is about on par with Boll & Branch’s pricing.
-While the Parachute comforter is undeniably high-quality, we simply can’t justify spending that much on a comforter.
+A twin-sized All-Season Down Duvet Insert from Parachute begins at $339 and goes up to a whopping $529 for a king-sized comforter— while the Parachute comforter is undeniably high-quality, we simply can’t justify spending that much on a comforter.

 Our Final Price Ranking: